mattermost/docs/source/deployment/sso-gitlab.rst

 6. Paste the **Application Secret Key** from GitLab as the **Client Secret** in Mattermost.
 7. Select **Save**.

-Alternatively, you can add the GitLab settings directly to the ``config.json`` file directly on your Mattermost server.
+Alternatively, you can add the GitLab settings directly to the ``config.json`` file on your Mattermost server.

 1. Open ``config.json`` as root in a text editor.
 It’s usually in ``/opt/mattermost/config`` but it might be elsewhere on your system.
 2. Locate the ``GitLabSettings`` section, then add or update the following information: